j54j6/YoutubeDL-Downloader/README.md

 If you want to download only one Video you can also use the ```custom``` command.
 This command will download only the link you provide.
 It must be a valid video link! -  This means if you paste it into your browser a video should start.

-Like in subscriptions the program will save this video in the db and if it detects changes (like corruption) through the ```check``` command, it will redownload the video.
+Like in subscriptions the program will save this video in the db and if it detects changes (like corruption) through the ```check``` command, it will redownload the video (if enabled).
 But also if you move it or delete it from the expected storage path.

 A batch mode is planned but not implemented yet!